PINPAL/CS2-Autoexec/README.md

 # CSGO-Configs
 Config Files for CS:GO - Includes custom execs for custom gamemodes.

-Includes autoexec file which includes all my configuration such as:<br/>
+Includes autoexec file which includes all my configuration such as:

   • Viewmodel
   • Crosshair
   • Sound Config